-The 10th Annual Non-Volatile Memories Workshop (NVMW 2019) provides a unique showcase for outstanding research on solid state, non-volatile memories.
-Last year’s workshop (NVMW 2018) included 40 speakers from top universities, industrial research labs, and device manufacturers and attracted nearly 230 attendees.
+The 14th Annual Non-Volatile Memories Workshop (NVMW 2023) provides a unique showcase for outstanding research results on non-volatile memories.
+The topics include but are not limited to devices, error-correcting codes, architectures, systems, and applications.
+In previous years, the workshop typically had around 50 speakers from top universities, industrial research labs, and device manufacturers and attracted nearly 200 attendees.

 Submission should be 2 pages (including bibliography) in the standard two-column conference format.
 There are no strict formatting requirements but use reasonable font sizes and margins, etc. Abstracts should provide a summary of the work with an emphasis on motivation and potential impact.
 If the work has been published elsewhere, please include an explicit citation of the original paper with a link to a publically-available PDF.
 Submissions are not blind.